Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Collider Analysis

 This work focuses on the search of a light pseudoscalar, in the mass range between 10 GeV and 100 GeV, decaying to $b\bar{b}$ pairs as predicted in the ALP model described in Section~\ref{sec:model}, at the LHC.
 In order to reconstruct its decay products, the low mass resonance is required to be in a boosted regime, where the produced $b$-hadrons from the ALP are collimated.
 Kinematically this can be achieved by demanding that the ALP is produced together with a high energetic recoiling object, either a photon or an ISR jet.
 The signal in the current analysis encompasses a high $p_{\rm T}$ isolated photon produced back-to-back to a large radius jet having two prong jet substructure from hadronisation objects of two $b$-quarks.
 The Feynman diagram of the hard process for signal production, $pp\to a(\to b\bar{b})\gamma$, is shown in Fig.~\ref{fig:FD} (a)\footnote{We showed only the $q\bar q$ initial state, because the putative gluon fusion diagram for $\gamma +$ALP production vanishes.
 Indeed, the ALP couplings to quarks, $C_q$, allow for gluon-gluon fusion to produce an ALP via a triangle loop of quarks, an effect dominated by the top quark loop.
 However, we are interested in the ALP production associated with a photon, which rather involves a box loop of quarks, and the latter vanishes as a consequence of the generalised Furry's theorem \cite{Nishijima1}.}.

 The dominant background arises from multijet production in association with a photon.
 In Fig.~\ref{fig:FD} (b), we show one of the Feynman diagrams for the $\gamma+$multijet process.
 Subdominant resonant backgrounds originate from $W+\gamma$ and $Z+\gamma$ processes (see Fig.~\ref{fig:FD} (c)).
-In the following subsections, we discuss the generation of signal and background processes, the physics object used in the analysis, kinematic observables, the event selection criteria and finally the details of the $b$-tagging simulation.
+Since modeling uncertainties could have a large impact on the results, simulated background events are only used here to validate the strategy of the data-driven background estimation.
+Despite a plethora of next-to-leading order (NLO) generators~\cite{Catani:2002ny,Sherpa:2024mfk} being available and currently used by both ATLAS and CMS collaborations to compare with data in specific phase-space regions~\cite{ATLAS:2016fta,ATLAS:2023yrt}, the LHC experiments still rely on leading order (LO) generators to provide large samples of $\gamma$ + jets events to validate data-driven techniques~\cite{CMS:2019xai,CMS:2017dcz}.
+In the following subsections, we discuss the generation of signal and background processes, the physics object used in the analysis, kinematic observables, the event selection criteria, and finally the details of the $b$-tagging simulation.
 The section ends with the estimation of the signal and background yields.